 One day I went with Nani and Eder to Thyagaraya Nagar, also known as T. Nagar.
 It is a neighbourhood in Chennai, considered the biggest shopping district in India.
 It took us less than an hour to get there by car, but 2,5h to come back by bus.

-You can see in the photos the main street full of people and full of stores.
+You can see in the photos the main street full of people and stores.
 And this is just a part of it.
 Some of the people stare at you, some just smile (mostly young women).
 Many others try to sell you everything they can because, of course, you’re a tourist.
 Behind us you can see part of a bus.

 Getting ready for the big journey